googleprojectzero/TinyInst/README.md

 ### Which operating system does TinyInst support?

-Currently Windows only (32- and 64-bit).
-Mac OS support might be considered in the future.
+TinyInst is available on Windows (32- and 64-bit) and macOS (64-bit).

 ### Which targets are compatible with TinyInst?